After chart-topping death

 "Krone": What is "pink cocaine"?

 Martin Busch: It has nothing to do with cocaine.
 It is the designer drug 2C-B, which is more of a psychedelic drug like LSD.
 2C-B is highly dose-dependent.
-Even a few milligrams can have a strong effect.
+Just a few milligrams can have a strong effect.

 Cocaine and other drugs are in the fast lane throughout Europe.
 Which addictive drugs are the biggest problem in Austria?